shakedna1/wspc_rep/README.md

 In order to generate PGFams annotations file for a new sequenced genome:

 1. Use PATRIC's Genome Annotation Service: https://patricbrc.org/app/Annotation.

 For detailed instructions, Follow the instructions under the PATRIC genome annotations service documentation: https://docs.patricbrc.org/user_guides/services/genome_annotation_service.html

 2. Download the resulting "Taxonomy name + label".txt file (click on view, then download.
 The "Taxonomy name + label" is the genome name).

-3. Extract pgfam annotations using the column "pgfam".
+3. Extract pgfam annotations from the output file, using the column "pgfam" and save it to a genome *.txt file or merged *.fasta file in the format according to the format described above.